RouninMedia/Reactive-SVG-Data-URIs/README.md

 After transformation, all states of different sets of `<button>` elements required different `:hover` effects to apply.
 Some of these `:hover` effects were controlled via CSS alone, but others could only be presented via further javascript-initiated transformations.

 Wherever an inline `style` attribute were present, a `background-image` value could be grabbed using `myButton.style.getPropertyValue('background-image')`.
-If the `style` attribute were absent, then it would be necessary to use `window.getComputedStyle(myButton).getPropertyValue('background-image')` which, when invoked multiple times, seemed noticeably slower on the older versions of Safari.
+If the `style` attribute were absent, then it would be necessary to use `window.getComputedStyle(myButton).getPropertyValue('background-image')`.
+The latter, when invoked multiple times, seemed noticeably slower on the older versions of Safari.

 _____